 - Fire control, range finders, optical guidance and control equipment

 - Spacecraft systems and associated equipment, including communications satellites, remote sensing satellites, scientific and research satellites, and navigation satellites, including GPS-receiving equipment designed or modified for military use

-- Directed energy weapons, including lasers, particle beam systems, particle accelerators with destructive power, high power radio-frequency systems, target acquisition or tracking systems, and power radio frequency systems
+- Directed energy weapons, including lasers, particle beam systems, particle accelerators with destructive power, high power radio-frequency systems and target acquisition or tracking systems

-- Submersible vessels and oceanographic and associated equipment, including vessels manned or unmanned, tethered or untethered, or powered by nuclear propulsion plants
+- Submersible vessels and oceanographic equipment, including vessels manned or unmanned, tethered or untethered, or powered by nuclear propulsion plants

-NOTE: Neither of these lists are complete and are only examples of what may be contained on the CCL or ML.
-To determine whether you may be working with equipment or technology that may be on either (or both) of these lists, check with ORPA.
+NOTE: Neither of these lists are complete and are only examples of what may be contained on the CCL or USML.
+To determine whether you may be working with equipment or technology that may be on either of these lists, please contact ORPA.